Tool Point

 Why use a cron generator?

 Cron syntax is compact but easy to get wrong.
-A guided generator helps you avoid typos, understand the schedule fields, and produce a clearer expression faster.
+A cron builder helps you avoid typos, understand the schedule fields, and produce a clearer expression faster.

 Build standard 5-field cron without memorizing the syntax first.